 - Breakfast This one hardly needs much explanation.
 You wake up, get dressed, and have breakfast.
 Simple!

-- Solo Time We start the day's program with personal time and space for meeting with God.
-After a five minute intro and prayer, it's over to you to find a quiet place and use the Student Handbook as a guide for prayer, reflection and reading the Bible.
-Everybody is different, so the experiences will be unique, but we think it's vital for Christians to learn to spend time alone with God and learn to listen to what he has to say.
+- Solo Time We start the day’s program with personal time and space for meeting with God.
+After a five minute intro and prayer, it is over to you to find a quiet place and use the Student Handbook as a guide for prayer, reflection and reading the Bible.
+Everybody is different, so the experiences will be unique, but we think it is vital for Christians to learn to spend time alone with God and learn to listen to what he has to say.

 - Lunch and cleanup Food.
 We stop and eat it.
 And one of the small groups will take their turn to help get it sorted out and cleaned away afterwards.
 It helps build friendships when you just have to muck in together to sort out the tasks, and ‘service’ is an important part of Upward Challenge.